 Through the magic of biology, anaerobic manure digestion turns livestock waste into energy that can help power a farm.
-The process collects and pumps livestock manure into a closed system that captures biogas from the breakdown of organic material.
-The gas can generate heat and electricity.
+The process collects and pumps livestock manure into a closed system that captures the biogas produced when microorganisms break down organic material.
+The energy in this gas can be converted into heat and electricity.

 Minnesota’s livestock and poultry farmers can use anaerobic digestion to create a local, renewable energy from the manure their animals produce.
 In the Learn More section below, see examples of how anaerobic digestion is helping Minnesota farmers supplement their income, create disease-free bedding, reduce odor, and save money.